sudosoph/docs/content/performance-techniques/tutorials/performance-action-plan/track-your-changes.md

   - /topic-guides/performance-action-plan/track-your-changes/
 ---

+**Why track my changes?** <br/>
-**WHY**  Everytime you change your configuraiton, Section will log that history.
-This allows you to see what was changed and then review metrics to see how your site performed before and after the change.
+Everytime you change your configuration, Section will log that history.
+By tracking that history, Section allows you to see what was changed and then review metrics to see how your site performed before and after the change.

+**How do I track my changes?** <br/>
-**HOW** In the repository tab under commits you will see a list of the commits that have been made to your application.
+Under `Advanced Config`, in the Commits repository tab, you will see a list of the commits that have been made to your application.
 You can see what that looks like for Bootcamp [here](https://aperture.section.io/account/1/application/1/repository##repo%2Fcommits%2FProduction).